In this section

 When someone you know refers you to us

 On occasion, someone you know, for example friends, family or a business associate, may give us your name and contact details as someone who is likely to be interested in the services VisitAberdeenshire provides.
-We will contact you as soon as is practicable to do so and let you know we are processing your data in this way.

 We take appropriate measures to ensure that the personal information disclosed to us is kept secure, accurate and up to date and kept only for so long as is necessary for the purposes for which it is used.